-In 2011, the IATTC, Kindai University (KU) of Japan, and the Autoridad de los Recursos Acuáticos de Panama (ARAP) began a 5-year comparative study of the reproductive biology and early life history of yellowfin and Pacific bluefin tuna (Science and Technology Research Partnership for Sustainable Development, SATREPS).
-The joint research project is funded by the Japan International Cooperation Agency (JICA) and Japan Science and Technology Agency (JST), and has been conducted mostly at the Achotines Laboratory and the Fisheries Laboratories of Kindai University in Wakayama Prefecture, Japan.
+In 2011, the IATTC, Kindai University (KU) of Japan, and the Autoridad de los Recursos Acuáticos de Panamá (ARAP) began a 5-year comparative study of the reproductive biology and early life history of yellowfin and Pacific bluefin tunas (Science and Technology Research Partnership for Sustainable Development, SATREPS).
+The joint research project was funded through March 2016 by the Japan International Cooperation Agency (JICA) and Japan Science and Technology Agency (JST), and has been conducted mostly at the Achotines Laboratory and the Fisheries Laboratories of Kindai University in Wakayama Prefecture, Japan.
+Comparative studies have been continued during 2017-2019 using existing program funding from Kindai University and the IATTC.
 The studies are the first in the world to investigate important comparative aspects of the reproductive biology, genetics, and early life histories of Pacific bluefin tuna and yellowfin tuna.
 Although Pacific bluefin are temperate to subtropical and yellowfin are tropical to subtropical in their adult life histories, the early life stages of both species require warm-water (> 24°C) ecosystems as nursery grounds, thus providing a common background for comparative studies.
-Experimental results will also be used to comparatively model mortality processess occurring during the pre-recruit life stages of both species.
-An additional objective of the project is to develop technologies for the aquaculture of juvenile yellowfin, including sea-cage culture.
-For the first time worldwide, yellowfin early-juveniles were transferred to and reared in a sea cage located offshore from the Achotines Laboratory during 2015.
+Experimental results are being used to comparatively model mortality processess occurring during the pre-recruit life stages of both species.
+An additional objective of the project is to develop technologies for the rearing and study of juvenile yellowfin, including sea-cage culture.
+As noted above (Section 5.1), in 2015 early-juvenile yellowfin were transferred to and reared in a sea cage just offshore from the Achotines Laboratory.
 Juveniles from this rearing series survived up to 158 days after hatch.
+Experimental research on yellowfin juveniles at the Achotines Laboratory will be emphasized during 2019-2020.

-Comparative experiments are ongoing during 2016, but preliminary results indicate that Pacific bluefin larvae hatch and initiate feeding at slightly larger sizes than yellowfin.
-Bluefin larvae, given their larger size and greater endogenous energy reserves, exhibit greater resistance to starvation at first-feeding (09-26 hrs longer, depending on temperature) compared to yellowfin.
-However, larger size confers no apparent advantage to Pacific bluefin larvae in growth or survival when small microzooplankton prey are the prevalent forage (Figure 9).
-Yellowfin larvae exhibit greater growth potential and higher survival when foraging on small microzooplankton prey.
-However, greater size of Pacific bluefin larvae may confer feeding and growth advantages when foraging on large zooplankton prey, and this hypothesis is being experimentally investigated in 2016.
+Comparative experiments of larval stages of both species are ongoing during 2019, but preliminary results indicate that Pacific bluefin larvae hatch and initiate feeding at slightly larger sizes than yellowfin.
+Bluefin larvae, given their larger size and greater endogenous energy reserves, exhibit greater resistance to starvation at first-feeding (9-26 hrs longer, depending on temperature) compared to yellowfin.
+However, larger size confers no apparent advantage to Pacific bluefin larvae in growth or survival when small microzooplankton prey are the prevalent forage (Figure 7).
+Yellowfin larvae exhibit greater growth potential and higher survival when foraging on small microzooplankton prey, particularly at lower food concentrations (< 500 microzooplankton/L).
+However, greater size of Pacific bluefin larvae may confer feeding and growth advantages when foraging on large zooplankton prey, and this hypothesis is being experimentally investigated in 2019.
+Comparative experimental results indicate that yellowfin larval stages may be characterized by a "bet-hedging" pattern of feeding with enhanced abilities to utilize low or unpredictable levels of microzooplankton prey occurring in nursery habitats in the tropical and subtropical Pacific.
+Pacific bluefin larval stages may be characterized by a "match-mismatch" pattern of feeding with a match to higher food concentrations necessary to support larval survival.
+These higher food requirements may be met in Pacific bluefin larval nursery areas of the western Pacific by eddies and convergent fronts that serve to concentrate and retain larval prey.
+It is unclear, however, how predation pressure may interact with larval feeding success to influence the larval mortality dynamics of the two species.

 5.4.
-The effects of ocean acidification on yellowfin eggs and larvae
+The effects of climate change and anthropogenic impacts on yellowfin eggs and larvae